 We developed an autonomous drone called INEEGO.
 The drone and the autonomy solution was built for Aleego, a company which provides indoor inspection solutions of warehouses and other GPS-denied environments.

-The system named INEEGO is designed for autonomous navigation indoors in a partly known map.
-The drone’s on-board computer allows uploading a predefined path in a constant altitude (i.e. at two, three, five meters, etc.).
-Since the drone must be moving close to obstacles, but is in a known environment, we elected to use semi-autonomous flights.
+The system is designed for autonomous navigation in indoor spaces with a partially-known map.
+The drone can use a predefined path inside the environment as a reference for the inspection task.
+Since the drone is moving around obstacles like storage racks and boxes we use several sensors to avoid collisions with the environment.
 The drone is moving along the predefined trajectory and uses on-board sensors for obstacle detection and avoidance.
 The path itself can be verified or adjusted by the end user prior to the mission.

 System functionalities have been proven in real conditions.
 The platform can be used for warehouse inspections, as well as for inspection of industrial halls.
 Operators can benefit from inspection saving costs and improving safety for large retail operations.